How to Declutter Your Closet

 Will I realistically wear this?
 If push came to shove, would you wear the item to work, out on a blind date, or while hanging out with a friend?
 Remember, if you’re not going to be wearing it, it will just be sitting in your closet, taking up valuable space.

 Is it flattering?
 Does the article in question flatter your figure, face, hair, or personality?
 Unflattering clothing won’t do you any good in the outfit department.
-If you know an item is unflattering, you’ll probably overlook it when you get dressed in the morning, and it will still be sitting in your closet
+If you know an item is unflattering, you’ll overlook it when dress in the morning.
+Worst yet, it will still be sitting in your closet.

 Have I worn it recently?
 Keeping in consideration seasons, holidays, and special occasions, have you worn the item in question sometime over the past year?